|Teaching method||Contact hours|

 Lectures and the excursion will provide detailed information on the relevant topics of the course (learning outcomes 1, 2 and 3).
 An intensive practical will enable to the students to acquire hands-on experience in designing, performing and analysing experimental dose-response studies (learning outcome 4 and 5).

 Lectures and excursion will be assessed at the individual level by the exam.
 Practical will be assessed by the written report and an oral presentation, group wise (2-3 persons per group).
-The case simulation (4 persons) will be performed in different and will be assessed by an poster presentation and a pitch presentation.

 Assessment will be based on two outcomes.